uccdga/site/_pages/family.md

 The Youth Team supports teenagers in their spiritual growth and service with:

 - **Sunday School:** Bible study and discussion tailored for teens.
-- **The Cause:** Weekly youth group gatherings with worship, fellowship, and service.
+- **The Cause:** Weekly youth group gatherings with worship, fellowship, dinner, and service.
 - **Retreats:** Opportunities for spiritual renewal and connection.
 - **Mission Trips:** Service projects to expand perspectives and serve others.
 - **Morning Connects:** Informal meetings for fellowship and devotion.